 It can contain what’s on your schedule, but it can also contain so much more.
 You can use it as a fitness tracker, a water tracker or add in your goals and dreams.

 Many of my daily spaces are filled with random thoughts and notes that I want to get down on paper for later.
-And this is the perfect place to keep them since I know they’ll be there for later.
+And this is the perfect place to keep them since I know they’ll be there to use later.

 What to Put in Your Daily Log